john9francis/radiation-modeling/Geant4-install-instructions.md

 ```
 C:\Users\my-user-name\Geant4
 ```
 First, you want to un-zip the file, and you should end up with a folder called, "geant4-v11.1.1" or something similar.
 This is going to be your "source folder."
-Now we create a new folder which is going to be our "build folder.
+Now we create a new folder which is going to be our "build folder".
 I named mine, "geant4-v11.1.1-build".
-It's convenient if you put both the source and build folders in the same folder "Geant4".

 ### 2. Use CMake GUI to build from source.

-Physino walks through how to use CMake's GUI to build Geant4 from the source in his video, but I'll quickly summarize.
-In the CMake GUI, at the top there's a place to enter "Where is the source code" and right below it has a place for, "Where to build the binaries."
+Open the CMake GUI application.
+At the top of the CMake GUI, there's a place to enter "Where is the source code" and right below it has a place for, "Where to build the binaries."
 Under "Where is the source code," enter the path to your geant4-v11.1.1 folder and under "Where to build the binaries," enter the path to the geant4-v11.1.1-build folder.

 After choosing the correct folders, make sure you check the GEANT4_INSTALL_DATA option.
-It should be in one of the red-highlighted things in the middle of the GUI with a check-box next to it.
+It should be in one of the red-highlighted rows in the middle of the GUI with a check-box next to it.
 - [x] GEANT4_INSTALL_DATA

 ### Setting INSTALL_PREFIX